Programs > Brochure

 10. You won’t be alone: 12% of students at German universities come from abroad.[Ingolstadt Town]

 Link to information WIFI: Ingolstadt School of Management

 The International Office (IO) has relationships with housing organizations.
 Participating exchange students coming to KU will be assisted in locating appropriate housing.
 Students are housed in single student residences or in shared apartments (with your own bedroom).
 The accommodations are modern, clean, equipped with kitchens, and conveniently located near the university.
-Fees for accommodations generally average less than housing at Creighton.

 Courses instructed in English are available in Business and Economics through the Faculty of Business Administration.
 German-speakers can also select from offered German coursework, but proof of German proficiency is required prior to registering for German-instructed courses.
 Course information is posted online.
 If the specific schedule for your semester of choice is not yet available, be sure to check out the courses taught in English regularly.

 Lists of regularly taught courses in English are available here.
 Please click on the link for courses taught in English regularly.
 The Summer Term correlates to Creighton's Spring Semester.
 Additional courses will be offered in English, but this is a list of regularly offered courses.
 You may also use the list of Courses Taught in English Summer Term 2018 (when available), but until this list is published online, please use the Summer Term 2017 list for reference as course offerings are similar each year.